Cosmian/mse-cli/documentation/docs/microservice_encryption/how_it_works_deploy.md

 ### Stage 2: secret data configuration

-At this point, the app owner has sent their code encrypted inside the mse node and trusts it.
+At this point, the app owner has sent their encrypted code inside the MSE node and trusts it.
-Before the application being able to start, the mse node needs several extra secret parameters:
+Before the application being able to start, the MSE node needs several extra secret parameters:

 - The key to decrypt the code
 - The private key of the SSL certificate if the TLS connection of the app is managed by the app owner ([scenario #2](./scenarii.md#app-owner-trust-approach-fully-encrypted-saas))

-Both these parameters are sent straight to the mse node using the dedicated TLS connection managed by the enclave.
-Thefore, only the mse app can decrypt the app code previously sent.
+Both these parameters are sent straight to the MSE node using the dedicated TLS connection managed by the enclave.
+Therefore, only the MSE app can decrypt the app code previously sent.

 ## Start the application